metavalent/metavalent.github.io/_posts/2021-09-10-17-49-52-Generative-Mechanics.md

 The scientific evidentiary burden of proof to call "*woo*" is now on you, dearest objecting objectivist friend.
 All you have to do is bring out the *Observer* and their Effect, describe The Observer's nature and characteristics by reproducible means, and easily reclaim the metavalence of a bygone 20th century weltanschaaung, right?

-### Or have entirely lost the capacity to listen, in any meaningful way, to anything we've not already pre-authenticated and pre-decided?
+### Or have we entirely lost the capacity to listen, in any meaningful way, to anything we've not already pre-authenticated and pre-decided?

 Watch [What does it mean to listen? – Krishnamurti](https://youtu.be/Tayq31Qc7Ws) if the embed below does not behave nicely.